EBS 2026학년도 수능특강 영어독해연습 01강

 With self-serving leaders at the ____ the traditional hierarchical pyramid is kept alive and well.

-The minute you think you work for ____ person above you for implementation, you are assuming that person — your boss — is responsible and your job is being responsive to that boss and to his or her whims or wishes.
+The minute you think you work for the person above you for implementation, you are assuming that person — your boss — ____ responsible and your job is being responsive to that boss and to his or her whims or wishes.

 What you get is a duck pond.
-When there is a conflict between what ____ customers want and what the boss wants, the boss wins.
+When there is a conflict between what the customers want and what ____ boss wants, the boss wins.